-- 7. In the control tree of the opened page, select DataSource: SOOrderEntry > Toolbar > Form-Specific > Reports > Print Sales Order/Quote. - 8.
-On the Main Properties tab, for the Visible property, select the DescriptionNotEmpty value. - 9.
-Save your changes, and publish the customization project. - 10.
-In Acumatica ERP, open a sales order with an Open status on the Sales Orders form.
-Clear the description of the order, and save the order.
-Notice that the Reports menu is no longer shown on the toolbar because it contains only one menu command, which does not meet the conditions to be shown in this case.
+- 9. Save your changes, and publish the customization project. - 10.
+In Acumatica ERP, open a sales order with an Open status and zero total amount on the Sales Orders form.
+Notice that the Reports menu is no longer shown on the toolbar.